Horace looks out at the snow on nearby hills and decides to stay indoors and have some fun. (Illustration from an edition of Horace.)

 "Longinus," in On the Sublime (Peri hypsous; the actual author, probably of the first century A.D, is unknown), quoted the poem by Sappho that we translate below, of which he included, unfortunately, only the first four stanzas.
 Some lines have been supplemented by papyrus fragments.
 The poem describes Sappho's jealousy at seeing a man enjoying the favors of a woman whom Sappho adores.
 She describes in detail the physical symptoms of her emotions -- recognizable to both heterosexuals and homosexuals -- as she "falls to pieces" (to quote the song by Patsy Cline!) upon seeing the object of her desire.
 Longinus aptly notes that where some authors "attract the listener by their selection of elements, and others do so by the way they pack them together," Sappho "excels in both choosing and combining the most intense and striking symptoms" of love.

-Here is Sappho's description:
+Here, in Greek and English, is Sappho's description:

 He seems to me the equal of the gods